 - (iii) This column also reflects special retention grants of 6,509 deferred stock units granted to Mr. Jones and 6,050 deferred stock units granted to Mr. Stanley.
 A grant was made to Mr. Jones in fiscal year 2010 and to Mr. Stanley in fiscal year 2012.
-Mr. Jones's units will vest on February 1, 2015 or upon his earlier disability or death, and are forfeitable upon termination of employment prior to vesting and Mr. Stanley's units will vest on December 1, 2016 or upon his earlier disability or death, and are forfeitable upon termination of employment prior to vesting. - (iv) This column also reflects four-year vesting restricted stock units granted to Mr. Marsland of 957 units, granted in fiscal year 2010, which will vest on December 1, 2013 or his earlier disability or death; and are forfeitable upon termination of employment prior to vesting. - (3) These amounts are based on the 2013 fiscal year-end NYSE closing market price of \$106.57.
+Mr. Jones's units will vest on February 1, 2015 or upon his earlier disability or death, and are forfeitable upon termination of employment prior to vesting and Mr. Stanley's units will vest on December 1, 2016 or upon his earlier disability or death, and are forfeitable upon termination of employment prior to vesting. - (iv) This column also reflects four-year vesting restricted stock units granted to Mr. Marsland of 957 units, granted in fiscal year 2010, which vested on December 1, 2013. - These amounts are based on the 2013 fiscal year-end NYSE closing market price of \$106.57.